netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ### 8. Create your controllers

-Nmn\UserBundle\Controller\RegistrationController can handles registration flow just for the first user passed to discriminator in this case user_one.
+Nmn\UserBundle\Controller\RegistrationController can handle registration flow only for the first user passed to discriminator, in this case user_one.
 To handle flow of user_two you must configure a route and add a controller in your bundle.

 Route configuration